-Unmetric provides campaign intelligence where all posts and tweets which make up a campaign are tagged together and give an average engagement score.
-A brand can understand how its and a competitors campaign performed.
+Unmetric provides campaign intelligence where all posts and tweets which make up a campaign are tagged together and given an average engagement score.
+A brand can analyse how its campaign peformed in reference to the competitors.

 We can see from the chart above that the #BMWSnowchat engaged best with its followers

-In either example, it is important to understand what others in the industry are doing well, and where there are opportunities to improve or content gaps to exploit.
+In the above example, it is important to understand what others in the industry are doing and if there are opportunities to improve or content gaps to exploit.
 This is where competitor analysis comes into play.

 Thankfully, not everyone has a rival the size of Starbucks to go up against, but the concept holds true for competitors of all sizes.